Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • Volenama.

-Preparations for reimbursing blood loss - photo gallery
+Drugs to compensate for blood loss - photo gallery

-• Feramide.
-Active ingredients: nicotinamide and ferric chloride.
-The iron content is low.
-For the greatest effectiveness, an additional intake of ascorbic acid is required.
+• Feramid.
+Active substances: nicotinamide and ferric chloride.
+Iron levels are low.
+For maximum effectiveness, additional intake of ascorbic acid is required.

 • Ferroplex.
-It is a combination of ferrous sulfate and vitamin C. It is easily tolerated and has minimal restrictions on its use.
+This is a combination of ferrous sulfate and vitamin C. It is easily tolerated and has minimal restrictions for use.

-• Ferrocerone.
-The active ingredient is the sodium salt of orthocarboxybenzoylferrocene.
-Highly efficient.
-When taking it, it is necessary to exclude sour, sour and pickled food from the diet.
+• Ferroceron.
+Active substance - sodium salt orthocarboxybenzoylferrocene.
+Highly effective.
+When taking it, it is necessary to exclude fermented, sour and pickled foods from the diet.

-• Conferon.
+• Conference.
 The activity of the drug is based on the action of sodium dioctyl sulfosuccinate and ferrous sulfate.
 Easily absorbed.
-Does not require additional intake of ascorbic acid.
+Does not require additional intake ascorbic acid.

-At the end of the obvious manifestations of anemia, iron preparations are taken in half the dose for another six months.
+After obvious manifestations of anemia cease, iron supplements are taken at half the dose for another six months.

-If the patient is in shock, use large doses of Prednisolone.
-An increase in the pH in the tissues helps to remove the baking soda solution.
-Heparin is used to eliminate blood clots at the level of capillary vessels.
-Sometimes it is required to connect humidified oxygen through a breathing tube.
+If the patient is in shock, large doses of Prednisolone are used.
+Promotion pH value in tissues helps to remove baking soda solution.
+Heparin is used to eliminate thrombus formation at the level of capillary vessels.
+Sometimes it is necessary to connect humidified oxygen through a breathing tube.

 The chronic form of the disease requires a different approach.
-Initially, the true cause of constant blood loss, its source, is identified.
+Initially identify the real reason constant blood loss, its source.
 Sometimes it is so insignificant that it may not be recognized.

 • Vikasol;